ilopezdeaudikana/tiles/README.md

-# Getting Started with Create React App
+# Tiled map

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Description

-Create a map with random "land" and "water" tiles and add the ability to add and remove a "water" tile anywhere on the map.
-Both when generating the map and when adding / removing a water tile, is not allowed to have a water tile completely surrounded by "land" tiles
+The app component creates a map with random "land" and "water" tiles and adds the ability to add a "water" tile anywhere on the map.
+Both when generating the map and when adding / removing a water tile, is not allowed to have a water tile completely surrounded by "land" tiles.

 ## Available Scripts

 In the project directory, you can run: